vinitranjan1/vinitranjan1.github.io/_pages/about.md

   - /about.html
 ---

 I am a third year PhD candidate in [Bartolomeo Stellato's group](https://stellato.io/) at Princeton's [Operations Research and Financial Engineering (ORFE)](https://orfe.princeton.edu/) department.

-My research focuses on
+My research focuses on *parametric optimization*.
+Specfically, I work on theoretical and data-driven methods for analysis of first order methods.